guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-2-typo-chatbot-bahasa-Indonesia.md

 Just handle some like
 tjuan
 tjn
-Can be known as tujuan.
+Could be known as tujuan.

 The Soundex can achieved by the use of sql query.
 It has implemented as function.
 Soundex() different with sounds like query.